 Lastly, having one standard communication method will not work for all the people working in an organization.
 Different people consume information differently.

 Some people can work well through face-to-face meetings, and some might like online updates to be informed.
-To create effective communication in the organization, you should incorporate different communication approaches.
+To create effective communication in the organizational members of the organization, you should incorporate different communication approaches.
 The people should be given as much as available options.

 However, creating an organizational communication plan is not an easy job.
 It comes with a variety of challenges that should be considered and taken care of while creating a plan for organizational communication.